 White phosphorus is a lethal chemical, it can finish you off by burning you, by the inhalation of smoke or by ingesting it, so keep it away from your kitchen but it’s not used as widely nowadays in international conflict.

-It’s a weapon that works best against targets that burn, so things like fuel dumps, vehicles, and ammo stores make great targets as shown here.
+It’s a weapon that works best against targets that burn, so things like fuel dumps, vehicles, and ammo stores make great targets.

 More on the menu

 The SAS also have another cocktail so to speak from the mortar combinations that they use.
 Another is called the Knickerbocker Casablanca, which consists of three rounds all fired in quick succession.
 Firstly they would light up the area with a lumi round that would slowly fall to Earth via a parachute.
 This would enable the men to get a full, clear view of the battlefield and possible sighting of the fuckers scarpering.